Lord Bledisloe's gift and the 1934 celebrations

 In 1932 Governor-General Lord Bledisloe gifted the Treaty House and grounds at Waitangi to the nation.
 He hoped that the site would become a national memorial, symbolising that the Treaty of Waitangi had initiated a unique relationship between the indigenous and the colonising peoples.

 This partnership was reflected in the membership of a trust board set up to develop the property, which would include representatives of descendants of those involved in making the Treaty in 1840.
-The first board included Kirihi Te Riri Maihi Kawiti as a representative of northern chiefs of 1840.
-The partnership was also marked by a decision to build a whare runanga to stand near the Treaty House.
-In both the trust board and the building project, northern chief Tau Henare took a leading role.
+The first board included Kirihi Te Riri Maihi Kawiti as a representative of ther descendants of the northern chiefs of 1840.
+The partnership was also marked by a decision to build a whare rūnanga to stand near the Treaty House.
+Northern chief Tau Henare took a leading role in both the trust board and the building project.

 Māori and Pākehā perceptions of past and present events were clearly at variance in 1934.
-Waitangi became a stage on which the interplay of relationships – past and present – would be repeated.
+Waitangi became a stage on which the interplay of relationships – past and present – was repeated.
 There would inevitably be clashes.